 Sorry if you got a little bored reading all this, but I thought it is important to share with you ours struggles and what hopefully is the bright future ahead of us.
 We sincerely appreciate your support!
 If you have ANY comments to help us out – things you notice on the site or ways to improve – please let us know.
 We would love to hear from you.

 Smile, be happy, and enjoy life to the fullest!

 (that’s both for me and for you)

 This Apricot Chicken recipe will assist you in making a deliciously juicy, tender chicken breast that is slightly sweet with undertones of ginger flavor.
-The fantastic pairing of L’Epicurien Apricot Preserve and Organic Honey Dijon Mustard produced by Brown Dog Fancy, is a winning combination!
+The fantastic pairing of L’Epicurien Apricot Preserve and L’Epicurien Mustard with Herbs de Provence, is a winning combination!